Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Introduction

-The Earth's surface is deformed on a wide range of spatial and temporal scales by processes such as earthquakes, volcanic eruptions, and withdrawal of subsurface fluids such as hydrocarbons and groundwater.
-Measurements of this deformation are important for hazard monitoring and for constraining source processes.
-Over the last 25 years, satellite-based radar measurements have made it possible to map deformation over broad swathes of the Earth's surface to sub-centimeter accuracy from space, revolutionizing scientists' ability to record and model deformation of the Earth's surface due to processes such as earthquakes and volcanic eruptions \citep{Massonnet1993,Massonnet1995}.
+Mathematical models are often used to describe various phenomena in science and engineering.
+To predict complex processes, one often first needs to estimate the unobserved parameters in the model using experimental observations or field data -- a process generally known as model calibration.
+Denote the mathematical model by $f^M(\mathbf x, \bm \theta)$, where $\mathbf x$ is a $p_x$-vector of observed input and $ \bm \theta$ is a $p_{\theta}$-vector of calibration parameters, both assumed to be real-valued.
+The superscript `M' denotes the model.
+As the mathematical model may not represent reality perfectly, accurately estimating the difference between the mathematical model and reality can improve the predictive accuracy.
+In \cite{kennedy2001bayesian}, a Gaussian stochastic process (GaSP) defined on the observed input space, $\delta(\mathbf x)$, was proposed to model the discrepancy between the mathematical model and reality.
+Modeling the discrepancy using a GaSP was subsequently examined in a number of other applications \citep{bayarri2007framework,higdon2008computer,arendt2012quantification}.

-Interferometric synthetic aperture radar (InSAR) images (interferograms) are most often obtained using data from orbiting microwave-band radar satellites.
-By `interfering' two radar images of the surface taken from a satellite at approximately the same location but at different times, changes in radar phase are obtained which record temporal changes in the position of the Earth's surface along the oblique line-of-sight (LoS) vector between satellite and ground.
-Because only fractional phase change can be measured directly (the number of complete phase cycles between the satellite and ground is not known), these images are wrapped by the radar's wavelength. ``Unwrapping" an image by spatial integration of the phase gradient -- relative to a point believed to be non-deforming -- yields relative LoS deformation, in units of distance change \citep{Chen2001}.
-It is these unwrapped images which are most commonly modeled.
+In this work, we focus on spatially correlated patterns of measurement error from the data acquisition process, which we term \textit{measurement bias}.
+We study interferometric synthetic aperture radar (InSAR) interferograms which, over the last 25 years, have made it possible to map deformation over broad swathes of the Earth's surface to sub-centimeter accuracy from space, revolutionizing scientists' understanding of Earth processes \citep{Massonnet1995,Burgmann2000,Pinel2014}.
+InSAR interferograms are most often obtained using data from orbiting microwave-band radar satellites.
+By interfering two radar images of the surface taken from a satellite at different times, changes in the radar phase track temporal changes in the position of the Earth's surface along the oblique line-of-sight (LoS) vector between the satellite and ground.
+Because only fractional phase change can be measured directly, while the number of complete phase cycles between the satellite and ground is unknown, these images are wrapped by the radar's wavelength.
+Unwrapping an image by spatial integration of the phase gradient -- relative to a point believed to be non-deforming or having zero ground displacement -- yields relative LoS deformation in units of distance change \citep{Chen2001}.

-InSAR observations have been reported for hundreds of Earth's volcanoes \citep{Biggs2017}.
-Because volcano deformation is typically ascribed to the motion of magma or magmatic fluids in the subsurface, these data have revolutionized scientists' ability to observe and model magmatic processes at the world's volcanoes \citep{Wicks1998,Amelung2000,Burgmann2000,Lu2007,Pinel2014} .
-As latency times have decreased, InSAR observations have also become increasingly useful for hazard monitoring and response during ongoing volcanic crises.